Rosacea, Redness & Sensitive Skin

 couperose-rosacee

-First, it is important to go back to the origin; the beginning of the appearance of redness or pimples associated with rosacea.
-During the consultation, we will ask you a few questions to better understand this.
+First, it is important to return to the origin — the initial appearance of facial redness or pimples associated with rosacea.
+During your consultation, we’ll ask targeted questions to better understand your symptoms, triggers, and progression of the condition.

-Application of topical creams at home to restore the functioning of the epidermis.
+• Application of topical creams at home to restore the skin barrier and reduce inflammation.

-Taking oral antibiotics or topical cream in cases where pustules are present.
+• Oral or topical antibiotics, in cases where inflammatory pustules are present.

 Example of solutions to treat Redness and Rosacea